web-native/docs/chtml/v060/specs/html-transport/README.md

 });
 ```

-This method also extends to wait for HTML Transport bundles to load.
+This method also extends to wait for remote HTML bundles to load.
 This is useful when running code that relies on remote bundles.
 As it is, bundles have to be loaded in order to access their exports.
 In fact, a mild warning is raised on attempting to import while bundles are still loading.

 ```js
 HTMLTransport.ready(() => {